LauraKirby/aspera-ibm-analytics-api/analytics-api.md

     }
     ```

-1. Generate JWT & Request Parameters - Construction <!-- what does "Construction" mean? -->

-   Add the following to the bottom of `./get_analytics_data.rb`
+1. To generate JWT & Request Parameters - Construction <!-- what does "Construction" mean? -->, add the following to the bottom of `./get_analytics_data.rb':

     ```ruby
     # construct the hashed JWT